Back To CourseGeography: Middle School

 David has taught Honors Physics, AP Physics, IB Physics and general science courses.
 He has a Masters in Education, and a Bachelors in Physics.

 Australian ethnicity is largely European at 60% of population, according to the 2011 census.
-A full 55% of the 60% is British: English, Irish or Scottish.
-Though much the Australian population simply consider themselves of 'Australian' ancestry (34%), but only three percent of Australia's population are actually indigenous.
+A full 55% of the 60% is British: English, Irish, or Scottish.
+Though much of the Australian population simply consider themselves of 'Australian' ancestry (34%), only 3% of Australia's population are actually indigenous.
 These indigenous people come from a total of 500 tribes and spoke 250-300 languages in 600 dialects.
 Only 200 languages remain today.
-The majority of the population is English speakers, and 66% don't speak a second language.
-But while the country is predominantly English, Their slang is distinct after a long time as an isolated and then independent country.
-Words like bonzer (great), strewth (exclamation), g'day (hello/good day), barbie (barbeque), sook (sulk) and others are chiefly Australian.
+The majority of the population are English speakers, and 66% don't speak a second language.
+But while the country is predominantly English, their slang is distinct after a long time as an isolated and then independent country.
+Words like bonzer (great), strewth (an exclamation), g'day (hello/good day), barbie (barbeque), sook (sulk) and others are chiefly Australian.
 While others like ta (thanks), whinge (whine), bloody (very), heaps (a lot) and iffy (dodgy) are used regularly in the UK.

 New Zealand originally belonged to the Maori people and has a larger native population than Australia at 15%.
 The remainder is mostly European (67.6%), followed by Asians (12%) and Pacific Islanders (7.4%).
 Like Australia, New Zealand has its own slang too, but the overlap with British slang is even stronger.

 Micronesia has five ethnic groups, all of which originate from a larger Micronesian ethnicity.
-This ethnicity is, in turn, related to Filipinos, Polynesians and Melanesians.
+This ethnicity is, in turn, related to Filipinos, Polynesians, and Melanesians.
 Melanesia contains mostly natives of the area.
-They speak various Papuan languages (languages originating in Papau New Guinea).
+They speak various Papuan languages (languages originating in Papua New Guinea).

 The other islands of the Pacific are more independent, with significant native peoples and cultures.
 In general, islanders tend to be relaxed and enjoy a slow pace of life.
 But there have been Western influences.
 The primary religion is Christianity thanks to missionaries.
 The people of Australia and the Pacific islands are brought together by political alliances, sports competitions and the arts, such as the Festival of Pacific Arts held every four years.